port-labs/port-docs/docs/tutorials/blueprint-basics.md

 }
 ```

-Click on the `save` button, and you should see your new Blueprint in the Blueprints graph:
+Click on the `save` button and view your new Blueprint in the Blueprints graph:

 ![Blueprints graph with new Microservice](../../static/img/welcome/quickstart/blueprintGraphWithMicroserviceClosed.png)